 AS2870 was introduced in 1986 claiming, ‘Adherence to this Standard will reduce litigation’.
 However, there is a growing body of evidence denying this claim.
-The Queensland Building Services Authority (QBSA) reported in May 1998 (only twelve years after the introduction of AS2870), ‘A large percentage of damage compensation claims involved subsidence problems’.
+The Queensland Building Services Authority (Now Queensland Building and Construction Commission) reported in May 1998 (only twelve years after the introduction of AS2870), ‘A large percentage of damage compensation claims involved subsidence problems’.
 A subsequent QBSA press release revealed, ‘The cost of subsidence problems was doubling each year’.
-The Victorian Building Authority (VBA) reported in May 2014, ‘Research found that 5.3 percent of dwellings built in an area of Melbourne’s western suburbs between 2003 and 2011 showed some form of distress (such as cracks in the floor and walls), attributed to slab heave’, and ’The research found the key issues relating to slab heave were associated with deficiencies in the storm water drainage systems of the dwellings’.
+The Victorian Building Authority (VBA) research findings on slab heave reported in May 2014, ‘Research found that 5.3 percent of dwellings built in an area of Melbourne’s western suburbs between 2003 and 2011 showed some form of distress (such as cracks in the floor and walls), attributed to slab heave’, and concluded, ‘The key issues relating to slab heave were associated with deficiencies in the storm water drainage systems of the dwellings’.

 Most, if not all VBA reported slab heave problems occurred within a few years after construction, some even within a few months.
 Why are so many slabs experiencing structural damage prematurely?
 AS2870 acknowledges that buildings constructed on sites subject to so-called ‘Abnormal moisture conditions’ have a higher probability of structural damage than those on normal sites.
 Who is responsible for abnormal moisture conditions?
 AS2870 suggests that site classifiers, qualified engineers, designers and builders are responsible for abnormal moisture conditions existing prior to or resulting from building construction, and home-owners are responsible for abnormal moisture conditions developing after construction.